Important PPP update for 2021

 - What should you do with your money?

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”) was signed into law.
-This act is meant to help individuals, families, and businesses find relief during this time of financial and economic stress.
+This act was meant to help individuals, families, and businesses find relief during this time of financial and economic stress.
+The PPP loan program has run out of money and been restored with new funding several times, including a new influx in late December 2020.
+The new application deadline is March 31, 2021.
+Start your PPP application now.

 The Treasury released a new IFR and an “easy” version of the PPP loan forgiveness application on June 17, 2020.
 Please read the full details here.